pyladiesams/deepLearningPyTorch-beginner-nov2022/README.md

-# An introduction to { YOUR TOPIC } or A deep dive into { YOUR TOPIC }
+# Deep learning with PyTorch: a beginning guide towards DL applications
-### Level: Beginner or Advanced
+### Level: Beginner
 ### Presentation: [Presentation_name](workshop/Presentation_template.pptx)

 ## Workshop description
-Describe why your topic is important and what you want to share with your audience
+During the workshop you will learn the basis of PyTorch and how to use it for designing a deep learning model with an outlook on more advanced applications.

 ## Requirements
 Do not forget to indicate Python version and any other tools